AdaCore/gnatcoverage/qualification/qm/plans/Software_Quality_Assurance_Plan/content.rst

 project for which the kit is produced.
 Each QA cycle is assigned a subdirectory there, named after the date at which the QA cycle started, in *YYYYMMDD* format.
+The PDF format offers a sequential layout of the material which allows browsing from end to end in a reliable manner, so most of the QA operations described here are performed on the PDF version of the documents.
+Only those steps requiring access to test sources are performed with the help of the HTML contents.

 .. _reading-plans: